Board of Directors

 Dr. Kristina Wilson

-Dr. Kristina Wilson serves as the Associate Dean of Curriculum & Student Learning at South Texas College and has over 10 years of experience in higher education.
-She oversees the development and revision of all program curricula and leads the institution’s student learning outcome assessment process.
+Dr. Kristina Wilson serves as the Dean of Institutional Effectiveness & Assessment at Del Mar College in Corpus Christi, TX and has over 10 years of experience in higher education.
+She previously served as the Associate Dean of Curriculum & Student Learning at South Texas College in which she supervised the development and revision of all program curricula and led the institution’s student learning outcome assessment process.
 Dr. Wilson holds a Doctorate of Education from Lamar University, a Master’s of Business Administration from the University of Texas Pan American, and a Bachelor’s of Social Work from the University of the Texas at Austin.
-She previously served as an educator with the Houston Independent School District.